SamanKhalife/X-Defender/README.md

     - [Workflow Diagram](https://github.com/SamanKhalife/X-Defender/blob/main/docs/flowchart.md)
     - [XDP and eBPF Resources](https://github.com/SamanKhalife/X-Defender/blob/main/docs/resources-xdp-ebpf.md)

 <h3 align="center"> X-Defender Network Topology </h3>

 ![alt text](imgs/X-defnder.png "Network Topology")

+> [!CAUTION]
+> This project is still in very early stages of development.
+Use at your own risk.
+We are looking for contributors to help improve and expand the project.

 # Why??
 As shown in the Packet Flow in [Packet flow in Netfilter and General Networking](https://upload.wikimedia.org/wikipedia/commons/3/37/Netfilter-packet-flow.svg), XDP operates at the earliest point where packets are handled by the network card.
 This allows X-Defender to intercept and process packets at this initial stage.
 By implementing DDoS mitigation at this level, you can protect your system efficiently and cost-effectively while minimizing the load on your system. mostly they use xdp for mitigation and for load balancing like in [cloud flare](https://youtu.be/ZQsbYmdMjnw?t=2685) or many other providers and even [Meta](https://about.meta.com/).